 - Determine if your experiment or set of experiments is exempt or not exempt.

 - If you know your experiment(s) is not exempt, contact the IBC Coordinator to begin the registration process.

-- Even if you believe your experiment(s) is exempt, please contact the IBC Coordinator.
+- Even if you believe your experiment(s) is exempt (or safe or used elsewhere), please contact the IBC Coordinator.
 The only way for a PI to be sure they have done all they can to ensure their compliance with the NIH r/s NA Guidelines, is for the IBC to determine that the PI’s experiment is exempt and document it.
 Fortunately, the IBC Coordinator may serve as the IBC’s proxy to make this determination and perform the documentation.
 This makes the decision about whether an experiment needs to be registered or not, quicker and not too hard.
 The IBC Coordinator then brings such determinations to the IBC for review.

 - Do not begin any rDNA work without UCH IBC authorization.

 Additional information regarding the IBC and r/s NA experiments